 Apple also updated the MacBook line with faster CPUs in the Pro family, along with an added Touch Bar to all MacBook Pros.
 All without raising prices.
 Later in 2020, we should expect to see even more significant updates including a new keyboard that should solve the reliability issues with the current butterfly models.
 On top of all that, there’s a new MacBook Pro 16-inch model that we reviewed and consider the best Mac in years.

 The MacBook Pro line is easily its best, but that doesn’t mean the standard MacBooks aren’t worth considering.
-Apple recently refreshed the MacBook Air lineup, introducing a new device that comes configured with the 8th generation 1.6GHz dual-core Intel Core i5 Y-series processor.
-We really liked the new MacBook Air for its beautiful thin and light design, excellent build quality, improved keyboard and trackpad, and loud, clear speakers.
+Apple recently refreshed the MacBook Air lineup with 10th-gen Ice Lake processors, and the MacBook Air 2020 is an excellent starting place for those getting their first, ultra-portable Mac.

 HP may not have always had the best laptop reputation, but the latest HP laptops have taken some design cues from their contemporaries and have really raised the bar.
 The current crop of notebooks are fast, powerful, and easier for consumers to adopt for their personal projects.
 They’re also quite lovely, with the new gem-cut design adorning the Spectre line and a sleek, modern look to the latest Envy 13.
 And through it all, HP has earned a reputation for reliable laptops with very competent customer services.